timdream/google-oauth2-web-client/README.md

     python -m SimpleHTTPServer 8009

+### Test with local fake OAuth endpoint

+Point your browser to [http://localhost:8009/test/?localtest=true](http://localhost:8009/test/?localtest=true) to start testing.
+You will need to disable popup blocker to properly run the interactive testcases.

+### Test with the real Google OAuth endpoint

 Point your browser to [http://127-0-0-1.org.uk:8009/test/](http://127-0-0-1.org.uk:8009/test/) to start testing.
 You will need to disable popup blocker to properly run the interactive testcases.

+## Writing tests

 You will find all the information you need to write testcases on the [QUnit](http://qunitjs.com) and [Sinon.JS](http://sinonjs.org) website.
 All code submission are expected to accompany with testcases.